 In recent days, experts have found that the Siberia forest blazes are bigger than all the other wildfires burning in the world combined.
 As of August 16, the area covered by fires since the beginning of the year amounted to 17.08 million hectares – an area nearly twice the size of Portugal – and continues to grow.
 This massive size is a first in the recorded history of satellite observation.

 Catastrophic fires are still burning Yakutia, in the region of Irkutsk, in the southern Urals along with other regions of the country.
-2021 could surpass Russia’s worst fire year, 2012, Alexei Yaroshenko, forestry expert with Greenpeace Russia predicts.
+2021 could surpass Russia’s worst fire year, 2012.
 According to scientists, Northern Siberia, like the Canadian Arctic, is warming three times faster than the rest of the world.

 Siberian smoke roaming the Earth